swati375/interpin/README.md

 This document provides an easy installation guide for our algorithm.
 It can be used to make predictions for a single genome as well as run parallely on multiple genomes.

 # Pre- requisites
-1. Python3 (also install the following packages: matplotlib, biopython 1.78, multiprocessing, subprocess )
+1. Python3 (also install the following packages: matplotlib, biopython 1.78, multiprocessing, subprocess ).
+Anaconda / miniconda can be used for installation.
 2. Perl5
 3. Download and install edirect.sh
 Following command can be used:
 ```bash
   sh -c "$(wget -q ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh -O -)"
 ```
-After installation, you may edirect commands to bashrc file (to access the program from anywhere) or on command line (to use for that session).
-Following line may be used for both purposes:
+After installation, you may add edirect commands to bashrc file (to access the program from anywhere).
+Following line should be added:
 ```bash
   export PATH=${PATH}:$HOME/edirect
 ```
+The same line can be used as a command to add edirect temporarily to current session only.

 4. Download and install bacbio package (for initial genome file processing).
 Following command may be used:
 ```bash
   pip install bcbio-gff